 de Lugo was the representative from the Virgin Islands and was a Democrat.
 He served from 1981 to 1994.

-Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 He was previously the representative from the Virgin Islands as a Democrat from 1973 to 1978.

 de Lugo is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills de Lugo sponsored and cosponsored from Jan 3, 1989 to Nov 29, 1994.
 See full analysis methodology.

 de Lugo was the primary sponsor of 23 bills that were enacted.
 The most recent include: